momiji-w/rofi-emoji-picker/README.md

 ```
 ## Using with Desktop environment
 ### Example with awesomewm
-adding shortcut key to the config (super + '.' in this example)
+adding shortcut key to the config (super + '.' in this example).
 ```lua
 awful.key({ modkey }, ".",
   function()